cha0sify/android_device_samsung_hugo/README.txt

 Install an open-source build
 1. Rename <source_path>/out/target/product/hugo/boot.img to normalboot.img
-2. Pack normalboot.img into a tar-file
+2. Pack this normalboot.img into a tar-file
 3. Flash this tar-file via ODIN3 to your device
 4. Reboot device into ClockworkMod (HOME + POWER + VOL+ ; release POWER when you see the Samsung logo)
 5. Do a factory reset
 6. Mount USB storage on PC and copy your CyanogenMod-7.2 zip
 7. Unmount device from PC and install this zip-file
 8. Reboot and enjoy!

+//GI1